elunna/nerfhack-changelog/README.md

 * phase spiders may appear in small groups
 * phase spiders can't move diagonally
 * phase spiders have shock resistance
-* revenants can now shoot fireballs (inspired by DOOM 2)
+* revenants can now shoot fireballs and have fire resistance (inspired by DOOM 2)
-* revenants have fire resistance.
+* revenants count as zombies, so they also revive and ignore magical scaring.
 * shadows have higher level, better AC, stronger attacks, are unsolid, resist shock, and can now stalk the player
 * shadows have the same defense as shades (must be hit with silver or blessed weapons)
 * shadow ogres spawn invisible and have a drain life attack